Australian-Imaging-Service/charts/docs/_deployments/Azure-Setup-Full.md

 We should now have two newly created volumes our Helm chart can mount.

-# Create an override values file for our Helm chart.
+# Update our override values file for our Helm chart.

-Create a new values file - let's call it values-aks.yaml and put it somewhere.
+Edit your values-aks.yaml file from above and add the following in (postgresl entries already added):

 Paste the following: